A conversation with clay

 Meeting with clay

-Now, at what feels like the perfect moment, when I’m finally ready to appreciate it fully, into my life has come clay.
+Then, at what seemed the perfect moment, when I was ready to appreciate it fully, into my life came clay.
 Tactile, responsive, expressive clay that was shaped by the hands of the earliest humans into pots and effigies.
 Clay that, in the creation stories, was the unity from which the diversity of life was made.
-For me it has been a significant meeting; a sense of coming home, finally finding in clay a medium in which I can rest, be open, and delight in what emerges.
+For me it has been a significant meeting; a sense of coming home, finally finding in clay a medium with which I can rest, be open, and delight in what emerges.
 For that I am deeply grateful.